 Don’t leave your apologies to the last minute.
 Last minute emails come off as excuses for sleeping late…

 The key to missing class is communication.
 Professors are generally understanding if you are upfront about the situation.
 They want you to succeed.
 If you have the opportunity to interview for a great internship or need to finish off that college essay, simply explain the situation.
 Let them know you are disappointed to miss the class.
 You might even ask to attend their office hours to ask some follow up questions?
+With online classes and recorded lectures, this may not be a problem at all.
 An honest approach will help you to build a rapport with your professors.
 Don’t leave your apologies to the last minute.
 Last minute emails come off as excuses for sleeping late…

 When to Skip: